 The best teams from secondary schools (Maximum of 4 students) have the honour of representing the Aboriginal Quebec Autochtone region at the Canada Wide Science Fair.
 All expenses are covered.
 The Canada Wide Science Fair is held every year, the second week of May, in a different Canadian city.

 Canada-Wide Youth Science Challenges

-The Canada Wide Science Fair, organized by Youth Science Canada, will take place from May 15 to 20th 2016 in Montréal.
+The Canada Wide Science Fair, is organized annually by Youth Science Canada.
 Up to four high school level winners of the Quebec Aboriginal Science Fair can represent the region Aboriginal Québec Autochtone at the CWSF.
 Youth Science Challenges target seven issues that are meant to inspire students by answering a question or solving a problem by doing a science project.
 At the CWSF, 3 prizes are awarded - junior ($500), intermediate ($750) and senior ($1,000) - for the best project that addresses each challenge.
 For further information see the descriptions below.

 Consult: http://cwsf.youthscience.ca to learn more about the CWSF.

 Create new fundamental knowledge based on your curiosity by asking a question and using the techniques of scientific inquiry to develop an answer.

 Improve our use of current energy sources, enable the transition to alternative energy sources, or reduce our energy footprint.